liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 - `userPersistence`

-It's a best practice to use the injected class's increment() method rather than calling Liferay's CounterLocalService's increment() method since using the injected class does not require an extra database transaction whereas calling Liferay's CounterLocalServiceUtil class does.
+It's a best practice to use the injected class's increment() method rather than calling Liferay's `CounterLocalService`'s increment() method since using the injected class does not require an extra database transaction whereas calling Liferay's `CounterLocalServiceUtil` class does.

     long eventId = counterLocalService.increment(Event.class.getName());